Abscess

 Definition:

-An abscess is a localised collection of pus (dead and dying neutrophils plus proteinaceous exudate).
+In essence, an abscess is a localized collection of pus, which consists of dead and dying neutrophils along with proteinaceous exudate.
 (2)

 Here are some synonyms for abscess, depending on the nuance you want to convey: